 Step to Entrance hall

 Open plan living-room with kitchen and dining areas.
 TV, DVD player and coal-effect electric fire.
-Gas hob, electric oven, microwave, 2 fridges and dishwasher
+Gas hob, electric oven, microwave, two fridges and dishwasher

 Integral Garage with washing machine and tumble-drier